fserb/canvas2D/spec/array-color-input.md

 ### Open issues and questions

 - Is it possible or desired to support other formats like YUV?
-- Are UA allowed to use more than 255 values for colors?

 Example usage
 -------------